genestack/user-tutorials/source/guide/pipelines-expression_arrays_include.rst

 ..
 However, as the fingerprints are calculated on a chemical structure path depth of eight it means that many
 .. structures will have similar fingerprints and very high similarity scores even though they
 .. might not be very structurally similar.

+Use **Get genes from file** button to change an input file (Gene list, Gene Expression Signature or Differential Expression Statistics) or enter gene names or IDs manually in the search box.
+Then, for a differential expression files, choose the genes that you want to search; for Gene List or Gene Expression Signature, the entire list will be used.

 The results are represented by an interactive table including the following information: